-How to add more students to a Teams meeting
+How to add more students to a Microsoft Teams meeting

 If you've created the meeting and sent the invite but then realize you want to add more students, it's not too late.

 Select the meeting from the calendar view and simply add more names to the attendee list and you will see each appear in the sidebar.
-By doing it this way you will be notified on that person's status, so if they accept you know it.
+By doing it this way you will be notified on that person's status and whether they have accepted the invite.
 But there is another way of adding people.

-What Teams meeting options are useful for teachers?
+What Microsoft Teams meeting options are useful for teachers?